bizreach/drill-excel-plugin/README.md

   }
 ```

-Then you can query `*.xlsx` files on Apache Drill as:
+Then you can query `*.xlsx` files on Apache Drill.

 ```
 0: jdbc:drill:zk=local> SELECT id, name FROM dfs.`/tmp/emp.xlsx` where age > 35.0;